CBD is short for “cannabidiol,” a naturally occurring compound found in the cannabis plant.

 That's why we offer a 30-day money-back guarantee on all our products.
 That’s how confident we are in our all-natural, organic ingredients and in the rigorous quality audits we undergo to achieve the highest standards in the CBD space.

 CBD oil tinctures come in various strengths.
 Honest Paws tinctures are available in the following potencies: 125mg, 250mg, 500mg, or 1000mg.
+(This article goes into more detail about how to select the right potency for your dog).

 Each pet tincture comes with a 1mL dropper for easy administration.
 Your dog's daily intake of CBD will usually be 1 full dropper a day, but this dosage may vary based on the potency you select, your dog's weight, and your dog's unique situation.

 Remember, you can always adjust the CBD dosage as needed.
 If you're not seeing results in your dog after 2 weeks, it's perfectly safe to increase the CBD dosage as long as you remain within the guidelines of 1-5mg of CBD per 10lbs of body weight.
-(This article goes into more detail about how many milligrams of CBD are in a full dropper--based on the potency you select).

 Of course, CBD oil for dogs isn't the only type of CBD safe for animal consumption.